harmin-parra/pytest-report-extras/docs/user_guide.rst

 .. code-block:: python

   screenshot(
-      comment: str = None,        # Comment of the test step.
+      comment: str,                 # Comment of the test step.
       target: WebDriver|WebElement|Page|Locator = None,
       full_page: bool = True,
       page_source: bool = False,    # Whether to include the webpage HTML source.
       escape_html: bool = False     # Whether to escape HTML characters in the comment.
   )

 To add a step with attachment: